Can You wash and Reuse Disposable Gloves? (1:05)

 How COVID-19 Tests Are Performed

-Currently, the main form of testing for COVID-19 is called a reverse-transcription polymerase chain reaction (RT-PCR) test.
+The test used to diagnose COVID-19 is called a reverse-transcription polymerase chain reaction (RT-PCR) test.
 This is a test that looks for the genetic material of the virus that causes COVID-19.
 It uses a sample that usually comes from a nasal swab (but can also come from the mouth or from mucus that is coughed up).

 So, Why Do False Negatives Occur?